tjcarney89/swift-firebasechat-auth-ios-0217/README.md

 ### Objectives

-The objective of this lab is to help you figure out how to implement user login, signup and signout in your application.
+The objective of this lab is to help you figure out how to implement the folling:

+* user login
+* user registration
+* sign out

 You are to use create a FirebaseManager class and complete your methods in this class.
 One of he necessary methods has been included for you but needs to be implemented.